Comparing Cash Back Credit Card Offers

 **For the first $6,000 in purchases per year, then 1 point per dollar

 Research methodology: how we arrived at the best cards

 Criteria used: Cash back rate, other rewards, redemption options, redemption flexibility, cash back categories, credit needed, miscellaneous benefits and features, security, ease of application, sign-up bonus, customer service, rates and fees

 After analyzing 600+ card offers, we've hand-selected the 10 best cash back credit cards.
-The Discover it Cash Back card offers generous cash back and is our top picks due to its high rewards value and flexibility in redeeming cash back.
+The Discover it Cash Back card offers generous cash back and is our top pick due to its high rewards value and flexibility in redeeming cash back.

 What are cash back cards and how do they work?

 Cash back cards are pretty straightforward – they allow you to earn cash for spending on your favorite card.
 Once you build your credit and know how to manage your credit cards, it's time to think about rewards.
 And cash back rewards can be among the most straightforward of the rewards cards out there, making them a great starter product.